ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Comparisons using one of the operators `<`, `<=`, `>`, and `>=` are between numeric values only.
 Using these operators to compare other types of values produces a "false" comparison result.

-The semantics of regular expressions is as defined in {{-iregexp}}.
+The semantics of regular expressions are as defined in {{-iregexp}}.

 #### Examples
 {: unnumbered}